amperity/amperity-docs/amperity_datagrid/source/validate_inputs.rst

 .. validate-inputs-overview-note-start

-.. note:: Input validation reports are meant to be informative and to provide a way for your brand to explore data.
-They do not have pass or fail thresholds and will not stop automated workflows within Amperity.
+.. note:: Input validation reports are meant to be informative and to provide a way for your brand to explore data and discover when data that is made available to Amperity is missing values or has values that do not match the expected format.

+   Input validation reports do not have pass or fail thresholds and will not stop automated workflows within Amperity.

    Some input validations measure against a single semantic tag, while others use a combination of semantic tags.
-All input validations are returned as a series of columns that describe the quality of your data as it relates to a specific report.
+All input validations are returned as a series of columns that describe the quality of your data as it relates to a specific each report, with a row for each data source.

    You do not need to run Stitch *or* have a working customer 360 database to run input validations.
 Just publish the domain tables to make them available to the **Queries** page.